Parents/legal guardians or students (16 years of age and older) can access or submit vaccine records to Toronto Public Health.

 • Information on how to appeal the order.

-Note: If the student’s immunization records are updated with Toronto Public Health and meet the requirements of the ISPA, the student can return to school when the order is lifted by Toronto Public Health.
+Note: if the student’s immunization records are updated with TPH and meet the requirements of the ISPA, the student can return to school when the order is lifted by TPH.
 The student does not have to complete the full 20-day suspension period.

 1. Check the student’s yellow vaccine card to see if they received the required vaccines (or age-appropriate boosters).

 1. If the student has not received the required vaccines (or age-appropriate boosters), make an appointment with a health care provider to get vaccinated.
-Then, report the student’s vaccination record directly to Toronto Public Health, as indicated above.
+Then, report the student’s vaccination record directly to TPH.

-2. If the student already received the required vaccines, report the student’s vaccination record, as indicated above.
+2. If the student already received the required vaccines, report the student’s vaccination record to TPH.

-2. If you have already sent in student records to Toronto Public Health and are still receiving notification letters, please call 416-338-7600 and select option two for immunization.
+2. If you have already sent in student records to TPH and are still receiving notification letters, please call 416-338-7600 (select option 2).

-If a student received a suspension order, and comes into compliance before the suspension period begins, the suspension order will be lifted and the student will not be suspended.
+If a student receives a suspension order and comes into compliance before the suspension period begins, the suspension order will be lifted and the student will not be suspended.

 Once a suspension period has begun, a student can return to school when:

-• The requested vaccination information is submitted to Toronto Public Health and the student is now in compliance with the ISPA (up-to-date).
-Toronto Public Health will confirm the student can return to school; or
+• The requested vaccination information is submitted to TPH and the student is now in compliance with the ISPA (up to date).
+TPH will confirm the student can return to school; or

-• A valid exemption is provided to Toronto Public Health and the student is in compliance with the ISPA.
+• A valid exemption is provided to TPH and the student is in compliance with the ISPA.
 TPH will confirm the student can return to school; or

 • The suspension period has ended (20 school days or as otherwise specified in the suspension order).

-Parents and students aged 16 and 17 have the right to appeal a suspension order and request a hearing with the Health Services Appeal Review Board (HSARB) within 15 days after the date the order is served.
+Parents/legal guardians and students 16 years of age and older have the right to appeal a suspension order and request a hearing with the Health Services Appeal Review Board (HSARB) within 15 days after the date the order is served.
 The HSARB is an independent adjudicative body established by provincial legislation to handle ISPA appeals.

 To appeal a suspension order, the parent or student must notify the following parties of the intention to appeal in writing within 15 days of receiving the suspension order: